Kamloops Broncos

 The Kamloops Broncos are a Canadian Junior football team based in Kamloops, British Columbia.
-The Broncos play in the six-team B.C.
-Football Conference (BCFC), which is part of the Canadian Junior Football League (CJFL) and competes annually for the national title known as the Canadian Bowl.
+The Broncos play in the seven-team B.C.
+Football Conference (BCFC), which is part of the Canadian Junior Football League (CJFL) and competes annually for the national title in the Canadian Bowl.

-The team was founded as the Kamloops Cowboys in 2000, but were relegated to non-playing status by the BCFC in 2003 when the organization was unable to pay their debts.
+The team was founded as the Kamloops Cowboys in 2000, but was relegated to non-playing status by the BCFC in 2003 when the organization was unable to pay their debts.
 With the new Hillside Stadium facility at Thompson Rivers University, the Broncos franchise was formally approved by the BCFC in January 2007.